iihmsunn/PoorMansTSqlToPlpgSqlConverter/README.md

 ### Command line usage

+tsql2psql project is the command line tool which can be used like this:

 dotnet run -i input.sql -o output.sql -D

 -D stands for debugging and creates a "debug" directory where tree.txt and tree.psql.txt files are created which contain easily readable syntax trees before and after the trasformation